Secondly, choose a dating agency

 - Most are members of the Association of British Introduction Agencies (ABIA) and the ABIA site tells you most of what you need to know about each agency before joining up.
 Agencies that are members of the ABIA comply with a code of conduct and you can therefore feel safe in the knowledge that you will be treated fairly.

 - Unlike online agencies, all off-line agencies will be very happy to talk to you and meet you before you sign up - that's the way they work.
 So you can find out as much as you need to about how each agency works.

 It's wise to work out your criteria before you begin searching, as the ways offline agencies work can vary.
 Many also offer services beyond straightforward introductions.
 Some, like Introduction Agency and Singles Club RSVP (for example), offer Singles Events - giving you two ways of meeting people.
 Some will advertise on your behalf.
 Some offer headhunting services.
-Some (again like RSVP Dating Agency) offer services like dating coaching and dating workshops.
+Some (again like RSVP Dating Agency) offer services like dating coaching.
 The ABIA website offers comprehensive information on what's on offer from each agency.
-See also our advice pages on image coaching and personal coaching.

 One other point to keep in mind with off-line agencies is geography.
 Not every agency can have members in every corner of the UK - the same applies to online sites, too - and most will specialise in an area where they have a reasonable number of members.
 If you are in London, you will have plenty of agencies to choose from; if you live elsewhere in the UK, your choice will be more limited.